 1991: Artists Rep debuts its play development program with the world premiere of Nancy Klementowski’s After the Light Goes.
 The play is an artistic and financial success and goes on to earn an Oregon Book Award nomination.
 The program has continued to foster the development of new plays resulting in productions on our stages and beyond and awards for their creators.

 1995-1997: Artists Rep launches its first capital campaign for a new facility.
 Two years and $1.2 million later, Artists Rep moves into the Alder St. space, with a 220–seat black box theatre, administrative offices, a green room and dressing rooms, set–building shop, wardrobe room and rehearsal hall.

-1997: A tour of Pakistan includes an Artists Rep production which represents the United States in an international play festival on human rights.
+1997: A tour of Pakistan includes an Artists Rep production, representing the United States in an international play festival on human rights.

 2002: Artists Rep launches its Second Stage season, with off-site productions to complement its Main Stage season on Alder St.

 2004: The US/Vietnam collaboration is extended with a tour of seven Western states through the National Endowment for the Arts’ “Shakespeare in American Communities” initiative, the largest-ever tour of Shakespeare in U.S. history.
-Artists Rep is one of only six companies nationally to be selected.
+Artists Rep is one of only six companies selected nationally.

-2004: Artists Rep closes on a 29,000 square foot purchase transaction for $4.8 million for the entire city block where the theater currently resides.
+2004: Artists Rep closes on a 29,000 square ft. purchase transaction of $4.8 million for the entire city block where the theater currently resides.

 2005: The 164-seat Morrison Stage opens to house all Second Stage productions.